Department of Career Technical Education & Professional Studies

 FCS 351 The Developing Child (3)

 Development and guidance of young children from infancy through the school years.
-Not available to students in the traditional Child Development Concentration.
+This course includes 22 hours of field experience in an approved childcare center.

 FCS 352 Child Growth and Development (WI) (2)